marvel-nccr/quantum-mobile/docs/users/launch.md

 :::

 :::{tip}
-If, while connecting to your VM, you get a warning similar to:
+If your port 8888 is already occupied (e.g. because you are running a `jupyter notebook` server locally), you may see the following warning when connecting to the server:

 ```
 bind [127.0.0.1]:8888: Address already in use
 channel_setup_fwd_listener_tcpip: cannot listen to port: 8888
 ```

-Your local port 8888 is already occupied - likely because you are running a `jupyter notebook` server locally.
 We suggest you stop any locally running jupyter notebook servers before connecting to the VM.
 If necessary, you can start them again *after* you have connected (`jupyter notebook` will then realize that port 8888 is already taken and simply serve the notebook on a different port).